6 Family Trust Advantages and Disadvantages

 Tax Advantages with Effective Tax Planning

-Because a trustee has the flexibility to distribute income as they deem relevant, they can make income allocations according to each beneficiary’s tax circumstances.
+Because a trustee has the flexibility to distribute income as they deem relevant, they can make income allocations according to each beneficiary’s tax circumstances, ensuring that beneficiaries pay tax on the distributed income based on their personal marginal tax rates.

 The most common way of utilising a family trust as an effective tax structure is to distribute more income to beneficiaries with a lower marginal tax rate because they’ll pay tax at a reduced amount compared to beneficiaries in a higher tax bracket.